BrainCircuitsBehaviorLab/village/docs/source/user_guide/GUI.md

 On this screen, the active training protocol is displayed on the left side, along with a list of all available tasks.

-Clicking on the training protocol allows you to test its functionality (check the [Test a New Training Protocol][TEST] section to know how).
+Clicking on the training protocol allows you to test its functionality (check the [Test a Training Protocol][TEST] section to know how).
 When you click on a task, task information is displayed, along with an options menu that includes the following settings:

-`Subject`: Clicking here opens a list of all available subjects, as well as the option “None.”
+- `Subject`: Clicking here opens a list of all available subjects, as well as the option “None.”
 Selecting “None” runs the task without saving any data.
-`maximum_duration`: The task will automatically end when this timer is reached.
+- `maximum_duration`: The task will automatically end when this timer is reached.
-`maximum_number_of_trials`: The task will automatically end once this number of trials is completed.
+- `maximum_number_of_trials`: The task will automatically end once this number of trials is completed.

 In addition to these settings, a list of all variables defined for this specific training protocol will appear.
 In the [Create a New Training Protocol][CREATE] section, we explain how to create a protocol and define its variables.